eclipse-vertx/vert.x/new/core_manual_js.md

 # SockJS

-WebSockets are a new technology, and many users are still using browsers that do not support them, or which support older versions.
+WebSockets are a new technology, and many users are still using browsers that do not support them, or which support older, pre-final, versions.

 Moreover, websockets do not work well with many corporate proxies.
 This means that's it's not possible to guarantee a websocket connection is going to succeed for every user.

 Enter SockJS.

-SockJS is a client side JavaScript library and protocol which provides a simple WebSocket-like interface to you the developer irrespective of whether the actual browser or network will allow real WebSockets.
+SockJS is a client side JavaScript library and protocol which provides a simple WebSocket-like interface to the client side JavaScript developer irrespective of whether the actual browser or network will allow real WebSockets.

 It does this by supporting various different transports between browser and server, and choosing one at runtime according to browser and network capabilities.
 All this is transparent to you - you are simply presented with the WebSocket-like interface which *just works*.